Experienced addiction, relationship and sex therapist

 Every professional displayed on Counselling Directory has been independently

 verified by our team to ensure they have suitable credentials to practise.

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 Is your relationship is in trouble?
 Are you rowing a lot, getting nowhere, not sure what to do for the best?
 Are their children involved or wider family that make things more complicated.
-Maybe your partner has let you down or broken your trust or maybe it's you that made a mistake and hurt the person you love.
+Maybe your partner has let you down or broken your trust or is it you that made a mistake and hurt the person you love?

 Maybe you're struggling to find a partner or move on from a relationship or a painful divorce.

 Maybe you are drinking too much and it's affecting your work life and home life.
 Maybe you have been taking cocaine or other drugs and it's started to get out of hand.

 Maybe you have already taken that first tough step, sobered up, found a fellowship but want to do some deeper harder work to repair the damage that's been caused - to yourself and others.
 The guilt and shame that you feel can eat you up and stop you rebuilding relationships with those around them, even those you love dearly.